OTP-001: Supported Interfaces

 Motivation

-Right now it is impossible to guess what a user wants to do with a contract or can’t figure out what the transaction is about because there is no clear way to find what a contract is about.
-Humans need to remember or guess what this was about in most ways.
+Currently, it is impossible to guess what a user wants to do with a contract or to determine clearly what a transaction is about, because there is no explicit method for identifying the contract’s purpose.
+Humans generally have to remember or guess the purpose in most cases.

 Guide

-When human tries to sign a transaction, they need to understand clearly what they are doing: minting, token transfer, staking, DAO voting.
-While Ethereum wallets support signing arbitrary structures it is still not clear what are you signing and what’s the implications of doing so.
-In the same way, explorers can’t show what’s going on in a nice form.
+When a human signs a transaction, they need to clearly understand what they are doing: minting, token transfer, staking, DAO voting.
+While Ethereum wallets support signing arbitrary structures, it is still not clear what you are signing and what the implications of doing so are.
+Similarly, explorers cannot clearly display what is happening.

-The start of a working with specific contract is a performing introspection - figuring out what the contract declares about itself.
-When the app knows what this contract is about it could build a good UI, show transaction history, and verify what a human tries to sign.
+Working with a specific contract begins with performing introspection—figuring out what the contract declares about itself.
+Once an app knows what a contract is about, it can build a good UI, show transaction history, and verify what a human attempts to sign.

-This proposal describes a way to report what interfaces the contract supports.
+This proposal describes a way to report which interfaces a contract supports.

 Interfaces are defined in a free-form specification.
-Unlike most of the other approaches, this proposal defines interface as not only the technical interface of a contract (get methods, internal messages, etc) but also a description of its behavior.
-Attaching a hash of the representation of a technical interface of a contract could cause conflicts between different standards and because of this proposal defines interfaces loosely.
-Also, it allows an interface to be more fluid, for example token that couldn’t be transferred could be just a contract that will have to get the method can_transfer
+Unlike most other approaches, this proposal defines an interface not only as the technical interface of a contract (get methods, internal messages, etc.) but also as a description of its behavior.
+Attaching a hash of the representation of a technical interface of a contract could cause conflicts between different standards, which is why this proposal defines interfaces loosely.
+It also allows an interface to be more fluid; for example, a token that cannot be transferred could simply be a contract that has a method can_transfer

-and this would mean that this token doesn’t support transfers at all without the need to implement this method.
+.
+This would indicate that this token does not support transfers at all, without needing to implement the transfer method.

-Interface IDs are hashes of reverse domain names (like packages in Java), this avoids clashes of names between different teams if they want to build something just for themselves.
+Interface IDs are hashes of reverse domain names (similar to packages in Java).
+This approach avoids name clashes between different teams if they want to build something exclusively for themselves.

 Specification

-In order to support the introspection contract MUST implement the supports_interface GET method:
+In order to support introspection, the contract MUST implement the supports_interface

 (int...) supported_interfaces()